 The multi output control regulates each output independently by requesting pulses from the primary based on the FB pin voltages of each output.
 The transformer energy is then directed to the output that needs the energy on a cycle-by-cycle basis.
-This is accomplished by turning on the selection MOSFET in series with the CV1 output.
-The transformer shall be designed such that the VOR increases between VCV1 and between VLED.
-This guarantees that the current through the VLED diode is negligible when the selection MOSFET for VCV1 is turned on, disabling the selection MOSFET will direct the energy delivery to the LED output.
+This is accomplished by turning on the appropriate selection MOSFET in series with either the CV1 or the CV2 output.
+The transformer shall be designed such that the VOR increases between VCV1 and VCV2 and between VCVHV/VLED.
+This guarantees that the current through the VLED diode is negligible when the selection MOSFET for either VCV1 or VCV2 is turned on, disabling both MOSFETs will direct the energy delivery to the LED output.

-InnoMux2-BL Enhanced Audible Noise Reduction
+InnoMux2-EP Enhanced Audible Noise Reduction InnoMux2-EP has enhanced features for audible noise reduction.

-InnoMux2-BL has enhanced features for audible noise reduction.
 Multi-output control can create sub-harmonic frequencies of the switching frequency in the flux of the transformer.
-These sub-harmonics can fall in the audible range.
-InnoMux2-BL avoids such conditions by sharing fractions of discharge pulses between outputs.
+These subharmonics can fall in the audible range.
+InnoMux2-EP avoids such conditions by sharing fractions of discharge pulses between outputs.

-This is achieved by allowing the first part of the discharge pulse to the VLED output and then turning on the selection MOSFET part way through the discharge and allowing the second part of the discharge to flow via the VCV1 output.
-The point at which the MOSFET is turned on to switch over from the LED output to the CV1 output is dependent on the relative loading of the outputs.
+This is achieved by allowing the first part of the discharge pulse to the VCVHV/VLED output and then turning on the selection MOSFET part way through the discharge and allowing the second part of the discharge to flow via the VCV1 or VCV2 output.
+The point at which the MOSFET is turned on to switch over from the LED/CVHV output to the CV1 or CV2 output is dependent on the relative loading of the outputs.